Collinformatics/HackTheBox/SkillsAssessment/File Upload Attacks/writeup.md

       });
     });

-- Note:

-  The "extension" variable selects the last extention in the string, so if we give it pic.svg.png, extension = .png
+- The "extension" variable selects the last extention in the string, so if we give it pic.svg.png, extension = .png

-# Testing:
+## Testing the file upload:

 Lets upload a .jpg and see what happens: